 Upon enrollment the student will be assessed using TABE testing (Test of Adult Basic Education).
 The TABE provides instructors with the information necessary to place students in appropriate study materials.
 Students may be working individually, on the computer, or in small groups.
 Each student may work at the pace that they are most comfortable.

 Students receive instruction in reading and mathematics or specific academic skills needed for employment.

 GED Preparation and Testing

 The General Educational Development (GED) test is given quarterly at the Walton County Campus.
-The GED exam consists of five tests in the areas of writing skills, social studies, science, reading, and mathematics.
+The GED exam consists of four content areas: Science, Math, Social Studies, and Language Arts..
 The tests are designed to enable people who did not graduate from high school to demonstrate that they have acquired the knowledge and skills usually associated with the completion of a four-year high school program of study.
 In cases where a test session is listed as two days, examinees must attend both sessions to complete the test.
 Pre-registration is required.

 For more information on how to register for classes at the Walton County Campus call Nelma Hamby, Adult Education Instructor, firstname.lastname@example.org or call 770 207-4091